leahblag/leahblag/README.md

 - 💞️ I’m looking to collaborate on innovative projects that combine art and code, whether it's building interactive websites or working on data-driven projects.
 - 📫 How to reach me: [LinkedIn](https://leahblagbrough.com/linkedin) or [GitHub](https://github.com/leahblag).
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I was a professional ballet dancer before transitioning into coding and technology!
+- ⚡ Fun fact: I was a ballet dancer before transitioning into coding and technology!